-- Normal function or minimal disadvantage
+Normal function or minimal Absence of limb = $=$ $=$ Paresis or incoordinate disadvantage Incoordinate +++ Deformity - - - Paresis Severely incoordinate Uheelchair user

-- Absence of limb

-=== Paresis or incoordinate

-- Paresis

-- Incoordinate

-→ Deformity

-Severely incoordinate → Wheelchair user

 Grade I Para Equestrian Dressage

 Athletes in Grade I have severe impairments affecting all limbs and trunk.
 The Athlete usually requires the use of a wheelchair.
 They may be able to walk with an unsteady gait.
 Trunk and balance are severely impaired.